bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

+{% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
+The Workflow must contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you can:

 * Choose the provisioning profiles and code signing identities to be used.